 The Pentax K1000 is in the same price range as a Canon AE-1.
 The most important feature is that other than the meter, the K1000 is fully mechanical.
 It is also slightly smaller and lighter than the Canon FT QL.

-I like the Canon FT QL because it is mechanical.
+I like the Canon FT QL because it is a mechanical Canon camera.
 I find it more fun to use than fully electronic cameras.
 Lenses are also inexpensive and able to be found.

 The only thing I dislike is the microprism focusing screen.
 I find split prisms easier to focus with.